BraedenKloke/PASS/W22_ECOR_1042/README.md

 # PASS for ECOR 1042: Data Management

-Activities, coding problems and mock exams for a first-year engineering course at Carleton University.
+Activities, coding problems and mock exams for ECOR 1042: Data Management, a first-year engineering course at Carleton University.

-ECOR 1042 uses Python as the main programming language.

 ## Core Concepts
 TODO: Update for 2022 Syllabus